actions/runner/docs/checks/nodejs.md

 ## What is this check for?

-Make sure the built-in node.js have access to GitHub.com or GitHub Enterprise Server.
+Make sure the built-in node.js has access to GitHub.com or GitHub Enterprise Server.

 The runner carries it's own copy of node.js executable under `<runner_root>/externals/node12/`.